 If your business needs external help and advice to manage debts, then there are organisations that can help.
 Business law depends on where your business is set up and operates:

-- England & Wales: Business Debtline can give advice on managing cashflow and debts.
-Visit the website or call them on 0800 197 6026.
+Business Debtline can give advice on managing cashflow and debts.
+Visit Business Debtline or call on 0800 197 6026.

-- Scotland: Business Debtline Scotland can advise on managing cashflow, and dealing with debt.
-Visit the BDL Scotland website or call them on 0800 197 6026.
+Business Debtline Scotland can advise on managing cashflow, and dealing with debt.
+Visit the BDL Scotland website or 0800 197 6026.